KevCaz/KevCaz.github.io/content/perso/books.md

 ---

-I inaugurated this section in 2018 so as to remember the books I read and what I liked about them (when I really don't like a book I normally stop reading it).
-Because it is a personal section, I'll often write in French.
+<i class="fa fa-question-circle-o" aria-hidden="true"></i>&nbsp; Since 2018, I share the books I read and liked in this section (when I don't really like a book I just stop reading it).
+As this section is a personal one, most content is written in French.

 <br>